FIXTradingCommunity/fixp-specification/v1-0-STANDARD/doc/04PointToPointSessionProtocol.md

 -   InvalidSession: The specified SessionId is unknown or is not authorized for the requester to access.

--   RequestLimiitExceeded: The message Count exceeds a local rule for maximum retransmission size.
+-   RequestLimitExceeded: The message Count exceeds a local rule for maximum retransmission size.

 **RestransmitReject**